 This is the scene from the President’s Freshman Seminar.
 On this day, Qubein is discussing presentation skills and the importance of presenting one’s self with professionalism and confidence.
 He interacts with the students, using humor, calling on volunteers to illustrate his points and using different forms of media to drive the message home.

 These are lessons Qubein has shared with top executives around the country, and lessons he feels responsible to share with the students of High Point University through his freshman and senior seminars each week.

 “I am with these students every day.
 I talk to them as they walk to class, and I watch them become people who lead lives of success and significance,” says Qubein.
 “I want to impart everything I can to our students by giving them the knowledge, skills and confidence they need to thrive after they finish their journey at HPU.”

-The Value of Soft Skills
+The Value of Life Skills

 Qubein, who has led a successful career in business and professional speaking before becoming president of HPU in 2005, has long known something that career experts and scientific studies are now starting to talk about.
 Soft skills — interpersonal skills, team working skills and the ability to sell yourself and your ideas to employers — are all key to a successful career path.
 Forbes Magazine highlighted this in an interview with millennial career expert Dan Schawbel who says the biggest challenge for people in their 20s and early 30s looking for jobs is that they often lack these skills.

 That’s where the President’s Seminars come in.
 He takes his time to speak to students twice per week by leading a freshman seminar in the fall and a senior seminar in the spring.
 During that time, he shares with students his experience in communication, leadership and how to impact the world.